Shinoa-Fores/flk/README.md

 # What?

 ```
-$ echo '(println "Hello world!") (println "Hostname:" (sh* "hostname")))' > example.clj
+$ echo '(println "Hello world!") (println "Hostname:" (sh* "hostname")))' > example.mal
-$ ./flk example.clj
+$ ./smol example.mal
 Hello world!
-Hostname: diziet
+Hostname: niftyhost
 ```

 # Why?

 Now you can use a humble LISP to do Bash things.
 Bash as a scripting language has many edges, but it is everywhere.
-Fleck attempts to round off the edges.
+SMOL attempts to round off the edges.

-Fleck runs on Bash 4 and higher.
+SMOL runs on Bash 4 and higher.

 # How?

-Almost all of this code is from the [make-a-LISP](https://github.com/kanaka/mal/) project.
-All I've done is put together a simple Makefile to package it up into an easily deployable single-file bash script.
+Almost all of this code is from the [make-a-LISP](https://github.com/kanaka/mal/) project, and is a fork of [flk](https://github.com/chr15m/flk) with some fixes that might not apply to the normal mal coding conventions.

 # Reference

-A list of variables, macros and functions that are present in Fleck.
+A list of variables, macros and functions that are present in smol.

 ## Built-ins